A presidential candidate in Ecuador has been shot and killed at campaign event

 Videos on social media appear to show the candidate walking out of the event surrounded by guards.
 The video then shows Villavicencio entering a white truck followed by gunfire.

+"The Ecuadorian people are crying and Ecuador is mortally wounded," he said.
+"Politics cannot lead to the death of any member of society."

+Other candidates echoed Zuquilanda in their demands for action, with former vice president Otto Sonnenholzner saying in a news conference, "We are dying, drowning in a sea of tears and we do not deserve to live line this.
+We demand that you do something".

-He was one of the most critical voices against corruption, especially during the government of former President Rafael Correa from 2007 to 2017.
-He filed many judicial complaints against high ranking members of the Correa government.
+Villavicencio was one of the most critical voices against corruption, especially during the government of former President Rafael Correa from 2007 to 2017.
+He filed many judicial complaints against high ranking members of the Correa government, including against the ex-president himself.

 Early accounts show that several others were injured in the attack, though authorities did not confirm how many.